Fibroids

 Treatment options

 Treatment depends on your symptoms, the type of fibroid, and your plans for pregnancy.
-Options may include:

 Monitoring if fibroids are small and not causing symptoms